nathanfaucett/svelte-slate/README.md

 ## Custom Rendering

-Default components for elements, leafs, and placeholders are provider but can easily be overridden see [Element.svelte](src/lib/plugins/Element.svelte) and [Leaf.svelte](src/lib/plugins/Leaf.svelte) and then can be used in the editable component like `<Editable {Element} {Leaf} />`
+Default components for elements, leafs, and placeholders are provided but can easily be overridden and then can be used in the editable component like `<Editable {Element} {Leaf} />`